dsimcha/Plot2kill/README.txt

 Some usage examples can be found in demotest.d.

-Unfortunately the ddoc documentation for this library doesn't compile due to DMD bug 5704.
+Build documentation:

+dmd -o- -Dddoc *.d

 Build instructions: